uc-cdis/gen3-qa/docs/qa2.md

 * test automation should work standalone and in conjunction with CICD
     - test automation can assume the user or CICD has setup a test environment
 * pupeteer - https://www.youtube.com/watch?v=MbnATLCuKI4
-* automation should be language agnostic - suites for different features may be independently developed as long as the suite unambiguously communicates success/failures and information
 * we need to provide utilities
    - auth
    - archive files for review